The Criminal Defense Law Center of

 Citizens of the state of Michigan get traffic violations all the time.
 Many people don’t feel the need to contact a lawyer after this happens, but Shawn at The Criminal Defense Law Center of West Michigan can minimize the negative impact of your traffic violation.
-We will protect your rights and fight for you every step of the way.
+We will protect your rights and fight for you every step of the way if you are charged with traffic crimes.

 The Criminal Defense Law Center of West Michigan has a reputation for providing aggressive and knowledgeable legal representation.
 Our skilled attorneys can handle a wide range of matters from drug crimes, felony offenses and all traffic crimes.
 The traffic crimes we defend include: